-Smith chart format is a representation of real (r) and imaginary part (r+jX) of the complex measurement.
-Horizontal line at the middle separates the inductive and capacitive region.
+Smith chart format is a representation of the real (r) and imaginary part (r+jX) of the complex measurement.
+A horizontal line in the middle separates the inductive and capacitive regions.

-Center of the smith chart is perfect 50 Ohm impedance.
+The center of the Smith chart is a perfect 50-ohm impedance.

 Moving towards the left side of the horizontal line reaches zero impedance which represents a perfect short condition.

-Towards right side of the horizontal line, impedance gets higher and higher and until infinity represents perfect open condition.
+Towards the right side of the horizontal line, impedance gets higher and higher until infinity represents a perfect open condition.

 - Impedance Matching and analysis

-Inverse smith chart used to display admittance (Y-chart).
+An inverted Smith chart is used to display admittance (Y-chart).

 C. Polar Format

-Polar format displays both magnitude and phase angle of the reflection coefficient of parameters S11 and S22 etc. It represents linear magnitude or logarithmic magnitude (dB Mag) and phase angle in degree.
+The polar format displays both the magnitude and phase angle of the reflection coefficient of parameters S11 and S22 etc. It represents linear magnitude or logarithmic magnitude (dB Mag) and phase angle in degree.

 - Phase angle

-S-parameters are one of the significant information for engineers to design, analyze and simulate complex networks and resolve an issue.
-Modern network analyzers can be configured to perform even complicated real time small signal and large signal analysis with sophisticated analysis software.
-The scope of RF has been widening with technology advancements and it demands efficiency improvements.
+S-parameters are one of the significant information for engineers to design, analyze, and simulate complex networks and resolve an issue.
+Modern network analyzers can be configured to perform even complicated real-time small signal and large signal analyses with sophisticated analysis software.
+The scope of RF has been widening with technology advancements, and it demands efficiency improvements.